BenBax

 * prices of equipment correct at time of publication.

-For price in US dollars ($) simply double price you see in £.
+For price in US dollars ($) simply multiply price you see in £ by about 1.4.

 AT ATM31a